Achilles-zy/WireTest/README.md

 /PEN/Det/Set/Confine

 Set your confine volume name to change file name.
 This cmd is only for changing file name, use /gps/pos/confine to actually change your confine volume.

+But if necessary you can basically put any string in the file name with this cmd.